I read here that they tested the genes of Icelandic women and found that 60% of Icelandic Women are of Scottish descent.

 Instead of trying to carry five buckets at one time like the Viking women would in order to bring enough fresh water for the day they would carry two buckets but make five trips and have enough water for two days.

 If someone was sick they would also stop by and ask if they could bring water for them too.
-English women would get two buckets of water and then wait until they needed more and that meant at night fall but they would go out and get it though it would stumbling around half the night to get the water.
+English women would get two buckets of water and then wait until they needed more and that meant at night but they would go out and get it though they would end up stumbling around half the night to get the water.
 Then next night they would do the same thing all over again but they never complained about it either.**

 Scots were not aggressive like Irish women who could get into trouble or make trouble at the drop of a helmet.
-The problem was that the helmet was if that happened it was likely not to be your helmet.
+The problem was that the helmet that got dropped was likely to not be your helmet.

 Scots were also not as emotionally labile (switching emotions on and off) like many of the Viking women were capable of.